 Not only were they overly complicated to set up and use, but Focus modes never really seemed to do what they were supposed to.
 Sure, you could set up different Home screens and whatnot, but why bother?

 And then Focus filters arrived with iOS 16 and changed everything.
-And I think they can change everything for you this new year, too.
+And I think they can make healthy changes to your digital life, too.

 So much more than Focus modes